-Since lavender lends itself so well to natural beauty, I thought I'd channel my inner perfumier and try my hand at making lavender hand soap.
+Since lavender lends itself so well to natural beauty, I thought I'd channel my inner perfumier and try my hand at making lavender liquid hand soap.
 After all, while I may not be able to gaze out my kitchen window and see the rolling hills of Provence, I'm a firm believer that the scent of my kitchen can take me there.

 Scroll down for the recipe!